allmaps/allmaps/packages/annotation/README.md

 ## Installation & usage

-This is an ESM-only module that works in browsers or in Node.js.
+This is an ESM-only module that works in browsers and Node.js.

 Node.js: